Barath-Kannan/SignalsAndSlots/readme.md

 # BSignals

-NOTE: This library is large deprecated in unmaintained.
-The functionality will be replaced by a library with a better API at: https://github.com/Barath-Kannan/exo
+NOTE: This library is deprecated and unmaintained.
+It will eventually be replaced by: https://github.com/Barath-Kannan/exo

 This is a signals and slots library for C++14.